xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two.md

 While external probes give good insight into end-to-end performance all the way up to the application layer, they can't dig into the internals of the service provider network.
 The network is a black box to external probes.
 Things like link performance, path performance, and ECMP paths are essentially invisible to external probes.

 Probably the biggest drawback to external probes is cost, both capex and opex.
 Hardware probes, whether NIDs or SFPs, are expensive.
-Once service provider reported spending as much on NIDs as on routers in their latest edge deployment!
+Once service provider reported spending as much on NIDs as on routers in their edge deployment!
 But operational costs can also be of concern.
 Every external probe represents one more network element to manage: hardware has to be deployed and monitored, software has to be upgraded and maintained.
-Adding thousands or tens of thousands probes is not a project to be taken lightly.
+Adding thousands or tens of thousands probes to your network is not a project to be taken lightly.

+## Conclusion

+There are a couple of things to take away from this brief overview of protocols and probes.
+First, use the right protocol for the service layer you need to test (TWAMP for Layer 3, Y.1731 for Layer 2).
+Second, your use case will determine whether embedded or external probes will serve you best.
+The closer you want to get to the network infrastructure, the more sense it makes to use the specialized, embedded probe capabilities you've already paid for.
+The closer you get to the end-to-end customer experience, the more you'll want to look at external probing capabilities.
+To help think through those gray areas where either option could work, I'll dig into some more design considerations in part three of this series.